 Featuring Cara McKinnon, Sheri Queen, Serena Jayne, Read Gallo, Kylie Weisenborn, and Heather Sheldon.

 I asked the For Love the Bell Tolls authors to tell us about the characters in their story, particularly their favorites and least favorites.
 I also asked them about coming up with the character’s names and the title for the story.
 That can be a difficult process sometimes.
 Continue reading

-Disclaimer: I consider myself friends with the author, via the graduate writing program we both attended.
-However, I purchased the hardcopy version of this novel for full price.
+Disclaimer: I am friends with the author; however, I purchased this ebook for full price.